TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design - Power System.md

 **Solar Panel Component**: This subsystem gives the user the ability to charge the device through two means of charging.
 The ability to charge the device via solar panel is given by the selected PWM charge controller above.

 For our functional prototype, Team 6 has selected the Rvpozwer 18BB 100-Watt Solar Panel [15].
-This is a 12 V monocrystalline N-type panel with 18-busbar cells and claimed module efficiency up to 25%.
+This is a 12V monocrystalline N-type panel with 18-busbar cells and claimed module efficiency up to 25%.
 The panel is mechanically compact at roughly 40 in × 18 in and weighs about 6 kg, with an anodized aluminum frame and tempered glass front.
-The components advertised specifications and price were among the best compared to other options offered by the distributor.
+The components' advertised specifications and price were among the best compared to other options offered by the distributor.
 This component is also within the specified price given in the conceptual design [6].
 <div align="center">
     <img width="632" height="675" alt="Screenshot 2025-11-24 210809" src="https://github.com/user-attachments/assets/6d3a8fc3-b4a4-44ea-877b-cc3f3b4e50de" />
     <p><strong>Figure 4:</strong> N-Type Monocrystalline 18BB 100W 12V Solar Panel)</em></p>
 </div>

 **PCB Power Rail Components**: The PCB power section provides the final stage of regulated, protected, and selectable power for all digital and RF subsystems, using a combination of the TPS2121 Power Multiplexer, TPS62913 Buck Converters, board-level filtering components, and two user-selectable input connectors.
 This portion of the subsystem is designed to meet the system’s constraints on modularity, ripple performance, voltage stability, and safety, without requiring the reader to understand the low-level circuit mechanisms.
 The board supports two power-entry options:
 1. 12 V Barrel Jack Input (CUI Devices PJ-063AH Barrel Jack) [16]
 2. 5 V USB-C Input (Abra CON-USB-C-CL 5A Power Connector) [17]

-The PCB includes a barrel-jack input rated for up to 24 VDC and 8 A. This input is protected by a bidirectional polyfuse with a 1.5 A hold and 3 A trip rating, satisfying the project requirement for upstream overcurrent protection between critical components [18].
-A bidirectional TVS diode (SMBJ15CA) with a 15 V reverse standoff, 16.7 V breakdown voltage, and 24.4 V clamping voltage is placed across the input, and four SS32 Schottky diodes (20 V, 3 A) are arranged in a full-bridge configuration to ensure correct polarity regardless of how the barrel connector is wired.
+The PCB includes a barrel-jack input rated for up to 24VDC and 8A.
+This input is protected by a bidirectional polyfuse with a 1.5A hold and 3A trip rating, satisfying the project requirement for upstream overcurrent protection between critical components [18].
+A bidirectional TVS diode (SMBJ15CA) with a 15V reverse standoff, 16.7V breakdown voltage, and 24.4V clamping voltage is placed across the input, and four SS32 Schottky diodes (20V, 3A) are arranged in a full-bridge configuration to ensure correct polarity regardless of how the barrel connector is wired.
 Together, these components protect the system by clamping surges, preventing reverse-polarity faults, and limiting over-voltage excursions at the input [19], while the Schottky diodes provide the advantage of low forward voltage and reduced thermal dissipation [20].
 Additional smoothing capacitors filter the rectified input, enabling the barrel jack to operate as a universal DC plug-in interface.

 The protected 12V input is stepped down to 5V using a TPS62913 synchronous buck converter.
 The TPS6291x family provides high efficiency, low output ripple, and low noise switching performance appropriate for RF-sensitive designs [21].
 In this design, VIN is tied to EN and S-CONFIG, which selects a 2.2 MHz switching frequency; the recommended 470 nF capacitor sets up a 5ms soft-start timing.
 The PSNS pin is tied to ground to disable current-sense reporting.
 The PG pin is unused and left floating per datasheet guidance.
-A 2.2 µH inductor is selected as required for outputs above 3.3 V when switching at 2.2 MHz, and the SW node is routed with proper filtering to reduce switch-node ringing.
-Voltage regulation is achieved using the device’s 0.8 V reference via a resistive divider, designed per datasheet recommendations.
+A 2.2 µH inductor is selected as required for outputs above 3.3V when switching at 2.2 MHz, and the SW node is routed with proper filtering to reduce switch-node ringing.
+Voltage regulation is achieved using the device’s 0.8V reference via a resistive divider, designed per datasheet recommendations.
 All external components follow TI’s reference design values [21].
-The resulting 5 V rail then supplies the Raspberry Pi 4B, RF modules, and USB storage devices.
+The resulting 5V rail then supplies the Raspberry Pi 4B, RF modules, and USB storage devices.

-The regulated 5 V output feeds the TPS2121 power multiplexer, which also receives the USB-C input through its independent channel.
-A resistive divider sets the CP2 pin to 2 V. The TPS212x family supports Dual-Input, Single-Output (DISO) multiplexing and provides automatic detection, prioritization, and seamless source transition between the available power inputs [22].
-Prioritization is established by raising PR1 above CP2; in this design, PR1 receives 4 V from the USB-C path, ensuring that USB-C is selected whenever both sources are present.
-Section 7.5 of the TPS2121 datasheet specifies a 29.8 kΩ resistor on ILIM for a typical 3.5 A output limit.
+The regulated 5V output feeds the TPS2121 power multiplexer, which also receives the USB-C input through its independent channel.
+A resistive divider sets the CP2 pin to 2V.
+The TPS212x family supports Dual-Input, Single-Output (DISO) multiplexing and provides automatic detection, prioritization, and seamless source transition between the available power inputs [22].
+Prioritization is established by raising PR1 above CP2; in this design, PR1 receives 4V from the USB-C path, ensuring that USB-C is selected whenever both sources are present.
+Section 7.5 of the TPS2121 datasheet specifies a 29.8 kΩ resistor on ILIM for a typical 3.5A output limit.
 A 1 µF capacitor on the SS pin sets an 88 V/s output slew rate, defining a controlled soft start.
 OV pins are not used and tied to the ground.
 This configuration satisfies system modularity requirements by enabling automatic selection between LiFePO₄ battery power and USB-C external power.

-A second TPS62913 buck converter then generates the regulated 3.3 V rail for the Raspberry Pi Pico, GNSS control logic, sensors, and level shifters.
+A second TPS62913 buck converter then generates the regulated 3.3V rail for the Raspberry Pi Pico, GNSS control logic, sensors, and level shifters.
 Both buck stages use TI-recommended LC networks and filtering, which reduces conducted noise, switching ripple, and high-frequency transients.
 This configuration ensures the design meets the system’s strict ripple constraints, particularly those required for GNSS receiver performance.
 A figure later in this document illustrates the expected ripple based on the manufacturer’s recommended filtering network [21].

 <div align="center">
     <img width="795" height="323" alt="Screenshot 2025-11-24 211904" src="https://github.com/user-attachments/assets/21f408bd-5921-4a15-bb84-73294a03945b" />
     <p><strong>Figure 5:</strong> 5-3.3V Ripple and Ripple FFT after all filtering [21]</em></p>
 </div>

-For users wishing to run the device directly from USB-C power, the PCB includes the Abra CON-USB-C-CL connector [17], capable of supporting 20 VDC at 3 A. Two 5.1 kΩ pull-down resistors on CC1 and CC2 establish proper sink-side CC negotiation.
-The VBUS path is protected with a 3 A/5 A-trip polyfuse, followed by a USB-side TVS diode (5 V standoff, 6.4 V breakdown, 9.2 V clamp).
-The smoothed VBUS feed is then routed into the TPS2121 multiplexer, with a local voltage divider providing the 4 V PR1 signal to establish USB-priority.
+For users wishing to run the device directly from USB-C power, the PCB includes the Abra CON-USB-C-CL connector [17], capable of supporting 20VDC at 3A.
+Two 5.1 kΩ pull-down resistors on CC1 and CC2 establish proper sink-side CC negotiation.
+The VBUS path is protected with a 3A/5A-trip polyfuse, followed by a USB-side TVS diode (5V standoff, 6.4V breakdown, 9.2V clamp).
+The smoothed VBUS feed is then routed into the TPS2121 multiplexer, with a local voltage divider providing the 4V PR1 signal to establish USB-priority.

-The TPS2121 automatically switches between the 5 V derived from the 12 V battery and the 5 V supplied via USB-C, ensuring seamless transitions and maximizing battery longevity.
+The TPS2121 automatically switches between the 5V derived from the 12V battery and the 5V supplied via USB-C, ensuring seamless transitions and maximizing battery longevity.
 This behavior aligns with system requirements for reliability, modularity, and field flexibility.
-Together, the PCB power architecture acts as the final regulated interface between the energy subsystem and the low-voltage electronics, providing stable 5 V and 3.3 V rails with low ripple, integrated protection against surges and reverse polarity, and compliance with IEEE/IEC expectations for safe power delivery.
+Together, the PCB power architecture acts as the final regulated interface between the energy subsystem and the low-voltage electronics, providing stable 5V and 3.3V rails with low ripple, integrated protection against surges and reverse polarity, and compliance with IEEE/IEC expectations for safe power delivery.
 Overall, this stage ensures robust, low-noise, and reliable power for all downstream subsystems.

 The PCB power section acts as the final interface between the main battery/charger system and all low-voltage electronics, ensuring devices receive clean, stable power.
-The two buck converters generate low-noise 5 V and 3.3 V rails required by the Pi, Pico, and GNSS module, meeting the system’s voltage-regulation and ripple constraints.
+The two buck converters generate low-noise 5V and 3.3V rails required by the Pi, Pico, and GNSS module, meeting the system’s voltage-regulation and ripple constraints.
 Integrated protection elements provide overcurrent, surge, and reverse-polarity safety consistent with IEEE/IEC constraints.
 Overall, this design stage ensures reliable, low-ripple power delivery to all subsystems.

 **For more information on the PCB  component configuration  and topology within this subsystem, see Team 6’s detailed design of the PCB interconnections  by Jack Bender** [13].